canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/ec2-image-retention-policy.rst

    :start-after: Start: Daily vs release images
    :end-before: End: Daily vs release images

 For more details about these image types, check out our documentation of :doc:`image release types <all-clouds:all-clouds-explanation/release-types>`, and to get a list of these images on AWS, refer to: :doc:`../aws-how-to/instances/find-ubuntu-images`.
 In general, daily images are deleted, and release images are deprecated.
-Regardless of serial limits, images newer than 90 days are exempt from the policy even if they exceed the number of serials we usually keep.
+Each image type is retained for a defined period, with a minimum number of recent images always preserved.

 The retention policy can be summarized as follows: